MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-manager.md

 > - [!INCLUDE[cc_preview_features_no_MS_support](../includes/cc-preview-features-no-ms-support.md)]

 ## Data Manager Sections
-**Those include: Sources, Entities, Configuration, Enrichment and Relationships.** Completing those sections will enable you to unlock the unique insights Dynamics 365 AI for Customer Insights offers.
-Following the Data Manager sections, we will explore sections that are used for viewing and acting upon those insights (*Home*, *Segmentation* and *Profile*).
+**Those include: Sources, Data, Entities, and Relationships.** Completing those sections will ensure that you loaded all the data that matters to you into Customer 360.

 ## Data Manager: Sources
 In this section we will explain how to bring data from many of your sources: From CRM systems, to transactional and survey data, to clickstream, social and other data you might have.
 Connecting your data sources is the first step towards unlocking one of the unique product promises - consolidating and reconciling data on your customers from multiple sources that once were disparate and conflicting.

-- **Step One: Ingesting CRM data**: Upon selecting the **Sources** tab a pop-up page shows up and here you should select **Get Data** for the CRM source you are using as shown below.
+- **Step One: Ingesting CRM data**: Upon selecting the **Sources** tab a pop-up window will show up and here you should select **Get Data** for the CRM source you are using as shown below.
 Both Dynamics 365 and Salesforce are supported by the app.
 For .csv files (Excel) and other sources, continue to step two.

 > [!div class="mx-imgBorder"]
 > ![](media/select-sources-get-data.png "Select Get data")